Wellness Policy for Clients and Staff

 Goals for Nutrition Education

 The first step in living a healthy life is knowing how to do so.
 This begins with knowing the importance of eating the right balance of nutritious foods, and knowing how to identify how each type of food is suitable.
-The young women in our care may not have acquired this knowledge at home, at school, or in prior placements.
+The young men and women in our care may not have acquired this knowledge at home, at school, or in prior placements.
 Dimondale will take the necessary step of educating our clients and staff about good eating habits in the following ways:

 - Dimondale will display helpful posters provided by the USDA, as well as make accompanying materials available to residents and staff.